chiefmurph/MAUC/README.md

 If I accept,
 then people visiting this site will see that someone is working on "EnhanceFigure1", for example.
-If that person also wants to enhance Figure 1, he/she should coordinate with you.
+If another person also wants to enhance Figure 1, he/she should coordinate with you.

 Play around with some code to create your visualization.